Risk of preterm birth increases with each grade of temperature increase or with longer duration of heat exposure

 Josephine Ferorelli is a writer, illustrator, and yoga instructor who lives in Chicago, Illinois.

-Join our cross-sector workgroup to co-create materials to support pregnant and postpartum people during wildfire season
+Nurturely led a regional workgroup to address the urgency of Oregon wildfires, coming together with partners to co-create materials supporting pregnant and postpartum people during wildfire season